best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 Integration tests are those that test on a higher level than a unit.
 This includes testing that:
 * multiple units work together correctly
-* multiple high level functions work together (e.g. many units grouped into stages of a pipeline)
+* multiple high level functions work together (e.g., many units grouped into stages of a pipeline)
 * the analysis works with typical inputs from other systems

 Integration tests give you assurance that your analysis is fit for purpose.